-On November 3, 2021, Aurora Innovation Holdings, Inc. merged with and into Merger Sub, a wholly owned subsidiary of RTPY pursuant to the terms of the Merger Agreement.
+On November 3, 2021 (the "Closing Date"), Aurora Innovation Holdings, Inc. merged with and into Merger Sub, a wholly owned subsidiary of RTPY pursuant to the terms of Agreement and Plan of Merger dated July 14, 2021, with RTPY, now known as Aurora Innovation Inc., (the "Business Combination").
 Aurora was deemed the accounting predecessor and the post-combination company will be the successor SEC registrant, which means that Aurora's financial statements for previous periods will be disclosed in our future periodic reports filed with the SEC.

 The Business Combination was accounted for as a reverse recapitalization.
 Under this method of accounting, RTPY was treated as the acquired company for financial statement reporting purposes.
-The most significant impact of the Business Combination on our reported financial position was an increase in cash and cash equivalents of \$1.1 billion including \$1.0 billion in proceeds from the PIPE Investment.
+The most significant impact of the Business Combination on our reported financial position was an increase in cash and cash equivalents of \$1.1 billion including \$1.0 billion in proceeds from the PIPE investment that was consummated with the closing of the Business Combination.
 Transaction costs incurred by both parties to the Business Combination totaled \$88.2 million.

-As a consequence of the Business Combination, we became the successor toa SEC-registered and Nasdaq-listed company which requires us to hire additional personnel and implement procedures and processes to address public company regulatory requirements and customary practices.
+As a consequence of the Business Combination, we became the successor to a SEC-registered and Nasdaq-listed company which requires us to hire additional personnel and implement procedures and processes to address public company regulatory requirements and customary practices.
 We expect to incur additional annual expenses as a public company for, among other things, directors' and officers' liability insurance, director fees and additional internal and external accounting and legal and administrative resources, including increased audit and legal fees.